Here to Help

 In the event of confirmation by police officials that a significant emergency on campus is occurring, University Police Department staff will initiate a PAWS alert using pre-determined scripts.

 - This alert will go to all A&M-Commerce students and employees who have signed up for PAWS.

 - After the initial PAWS alert has been sent, all further communications to the public will come through the university's public information officer.
-All available resources will be used including among others, web page postings, KETR broadcasts and e-mail notifications.
+All available resources will be used, including among others, web page postings, KETR broadcasts and e-mail notifications.

 The University Police Department will test the PAWS system annually.
-Often, these tests will come in conjunction with exercises designed to continue training of emergency response officials.
+Often, these tests will come in conjunction with exercises designed to continue the training of emergency response officials.
 Prior notification will be given via PAWS, local media outlets and email.

-To protect you from weather related dangers, we have implemented several warning systems to alert our faculty, staff and students when there is a danger of lightning strikes or severe weather.
+To protect you from weather-related dangers, we have implemented several warning systems to alert our faculty, staff and students when there is a danger of lightning strikes or severe weather.

 Severe Weather Lightning

 The university has a system in place called ThorGuard.
 ThorGuard is a lightning detection system that will sound through a series of air horns in the event that weather conditions are conducive to a lightning strike.

 - If such conditions exist, the system will sound a Red Alert.
 This is an air horn blast that is 15 seconds in length.
 The air horns are located throughout campus.
 If ThorGuard goes into red alert, you should proceed immediately to an indoor location until an all-clear signal is sounded.